Hollingsworth v. Perry: History of marriage

-The plaintiffs called expert witness Nancy Cott, an American history scholar, who testified that "marriage has never been universally defined as a union of one man and one woman, and that religion has never had any bearing on the legality of a marriage".
+The plaintiffs called expert witness and same-sex marriage advocate Nancy Cott, an American history scholar, who testified that "marriage has never been universally defined as a union of one man and one woman, and that religion has never had any bearing on the legality of a marriage".
 The next day, she continued her testimony, which revolved around three key points: how marriage has historically been used "punitively" to demean disfavored groups, how the legally enshrined gender roles in marriage had been disestablished during the 20th century and how the changes in the institution of marriage had mainly involved "shedding inequalities", which she said strengthens marriage.
 She emphasized the importance of the institution of marriage by noting that "when slaves were emancipated, they flocked to get married.
 And this was not trivial to them, by any means".

 Cott was then cross-examined by David Thompson, who asked about her personal feelings on same-sex marriage to establish that she was an advocate rather than a dispassionate scholar.
 Defense counsel argued that marriage has traditionally been between a man and a woman because it provided a stable unit for procreation and child rearing.